 Before 1689 it was customary in England for the king or queen to wash the feet of the poor in Westminster Abbey every Maundy Thursday.
 They also gave them gifts of food and clothing.
 In Queen Victoria's time men received clothing, shoes and stockings and women 35 shillings.

-Today rather than wash feet or give clothing our Queen gives out specially made Maundy money in white and red leather purses.
+These days rather than wash feet or give clothing our Queen gives out specially made Maundy money in white and red leather purses.
 The white purse contains silver Maundy coins matching the Queen's age in pence, 90p, while the red purse contains ordinary money.
-In 2016 this is given to 90 male and 90 female pensioners, because she is 90 years old this year.
-The service takes place at a different cathedral or abbey each year and people are chosen to receive the money because of good work they have done in their community.
+In 2016 this is given to 90 male and 90 female pensioners, because she was 90 years old this year.
+The service takes place at a different cathedral or abbey each year and people are chosen to receive the money because of good work they have done in their communities.